sjswee31/floating-design-assistant/README.md

-# Floating Design Assistant Chrome Extension
+# UI/Web Accessibility Agent - Chrome Extension

 An AI-powered Chrome extension that provides real-time design and accessibility feedback on any webpage using Google's Gemini API.